 After moving back to Belgrade in 2014, God strategically drew Sam and Stephanie to SGBC where they quickly became involved in the church and had a desire to grow with the church body.
 Sam became an elder at SGBC in the spring of 2018.
 At Saving Grace, Sam leads others by preaching sermons 1-2 times per year as well as leading men’s Bible studies and working with his fellow elders to strengthen and grow the church, and shepherd over the church body.

 Sam and Stephanie were married in August 2012.
-They live in Belgrade, NE with their son, Simon, and daughter Daisey.
+They live in Belgrade, NE with their son, Simon, and daughters Daisy and Lily.
 Sam works on his family’s cattle ranch, and enjoys riding horses, dancing with Stephanie, taking Simon on ATV rides, and playing and watching sports.